xubingyue/avocadodb/Documentation/Books/Manual/Indexing/Persistent.md

 Introduction to Persistent Indexes
 ----------------------------------

-This is an introduction to ArangoDB's persistent indexes.
+This is an introduction to AvocadoDB's persistent indexes.

 It is possible to define a persistent index on one or more attributes (or paths) of documents.
 The index is then used in queries to locate documents within a given range.